SandwichCakeStudios/Mass-Entity-An-Easy-Introduction/README.md

 ### **Composability**
 - Build behavior by adding/removing fragments
+- Designed for where a complex solution is built by combining smaller, interchangeable fragments.
 - Mix and match fragments to create different entity types
 - No need for complex inheritance trees